bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/expressions.md

 ### Start and End Points and Coordinate System Transformations

-The previous example is a simple starting point but it gets more complicated when you want to show start and end points of a line in a different coordinate system than the data is stored in.
+The previous example is a simple starting point, but it gets more complicated when you want to show start and end points of a line in a different coordinate system than what the data is stored in.
 Luckily, QGIS allows you to perform data transformations within your label expression so you don't have to make copies of your data in separate files.

 QGIS allows you to print coordinates in different coordinate systems.
-Here we will print the start and end points of our road lines in UTM coordinates.
+Here we will print the start and end points of our road lines in UTM coordinates instead of BC Albers decimal degrees.

 * open the properties of the previous label you created to iterate through the road data
 * navigate to the **Insert Label Expression...** window